emmaodia/emmaodia/README.md

 ### Hi there 👋

-I write JavaScript and Solidity.
+I build Software Applications for web2 and web3.
+I code in JavaScript and Solidity.
+I also write technical articles and professionally drive developer relations programs.

 <!--
 **emmaodia/emmaodia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.